 Toronto Prep School - Interview with School Leadership

-You won’t find any of the trappings of traditional private education at Toronto Prep School (TPS)—no uniforms, ivy covered walls, or groaning Victorian architecture.
+You won’t find any of the trappings of traditional private education at Toronto Prep School—no uniforms, manicured lawns, or stately architecture.
 It’s a modern institution to its core, firmly rooted in the realities of being an adolescent in today’s world.
 This makes it a preparatory school in the truest sense.
 TPS meets students where they are academically and socially, ensuring they receive the individualized support they need to reach their post-secondary goals.

-Individuality is a guiding principle at TPS, says Principal Steve Tsimikalis.
+Individuality is a guiding principle at TPS, says Principal Pete Tsimikalis.
 “Getting to know the strengths and challenges of every student is our priority.
 Nobody gets lost in the crowd here.”
-Guidance counsellor Ian Fleming reiterates this commitment.
-“We don’t take a one-size-fits-all approach,” says Fleming.
-“Teachers make a point of understanding how each student learns best, and with small class sizes, they can keep a close eye on how everyone is doing.
-This leads to a high level of accountability for students.”
-This isn’t a place for kids who like to stay under the radar and minimize their engagement with the school community.
+In short, this isn’t a place for kids who like to stay under the radar and minimize their engagement with the school community.

 One parent says she chose TPS because it was immediately apparent that they “get” families.
 “The instant we met Fouli and Steve, we felt the warmth and friendliness and the genuine interest in not just our child, but also in us.
 They invest in the whole family.
 They’re close-knit themselves and we wanted a nurturing, welcoming environment for our child.”
 Other parents echoed this sense that the school genuinely cares for each individual student: “For us, TPS was a place where we felt our daughter would be completely supported during her high school years in whatever way she needed and wanted to become her best self.”

-In the classroom, there’s a strong emphasis on creating the right learning experience for every type of learner.
-“The culture is supportive and encouraging, no matter what academic level you’re at,” says educational strategist Adam Rosenbaum.
+In the classroom there’s a strong emphasis on creating the right learning experience for every type of learner.
+“The culture is supportive and encouraging, no matter what academic level you’re at,” says Educational Strategist Adam Rosenbaum.
 His full-time job is to guide and mentor both teachers and students as they find the most effective educational approach.
-You don’t need straight A’s to get into TPS, but you do need to demonstrate a willingness to work hard and improve with the wide range of academic support available.
-“Our philosophy is that a student’s work ethic should always exceed their talent and intellect,” says Principal Tsimikalis.
-“If they’re maxing out their work ethic, we’ll be happy with whatever results they get, whether it’s going from a 60% average to 70% or a 94% to 95%.”
+You don’t need straight As to get into TPS, but you do need to demonstrate a willingness to work hard and improve with the wide range of academic support available.
+“Our philosophy is that students’ work ethic should always exceed their talent and intellect,” said Steve, articulating his often-repeated belief on student achievement.
+“If they’re maxing out their work ethic, we’ll be happy with whatever results they get, whether it’s going from a 60 per cent average to 70 or a 94 to 95.”

-The academic program is rigorous and geared to preparing students for post-secondary education (98% go on to attend university).
-Yet both teachers and students agree that the culture is far more supportive than competitive.
+The academic program is rigorous and geared to preparing students for post-secondary education (99 per cent go on to attend university).
+Yet both teachers and students agree that the culture is more supportive than competitive.
+“It’s not that there’s no competition,” says one senior student.
+“But it never gets to the point of being detrimental to ourselves or others.”
 For the size of the school, the range of electives in high school is impressive.
 “TPS offers truly exciting and diversified classes, covering a vast array of topics today’s students are most interested in,” says the parent of one graduate.

-The teaching approach at TPS is rooted in the belief that strong teacher-student relationships are the foundation for learning.
-“True learning only occurs when teachers push students beyond their comfort zones,” says Principal Tsimikalis.
-“But students need to trust their teachers and believe they have students’ best interests at heart for it to work.”
+The teaching approach at TPS is rooted in the conviction that strong teacher-student relationships are the foundation for learning.
+“My dad always said that true learning only occurs when teachers push students beyond their comfort zones,” says Pete.
+“But he also said that students need to trust their teachers and believe they have students’ best interests at heart for it to work.”

 A steady current of character education runs throughout not just the academic program, but the whole school.
 As one parent puts it, “It’s not that kind of showy display of character education in marketing material and posters.
 It’s more baked into the culture and quietly present in everything.
 Everyone is expected to treat each other with respect.”
 It’s readily apparent that respect is the most important value at TPS, and instilling it is a top priority.
 According to another parent: “There’s an overriding element of conscious mutual respect that’s both modelled by the staff among themselves and with the parents, as well as expected by the students to both staff and other students.
 Kids simply do not get away with behaviour that’s disrespectful to themselves and others.”